 The magic of every therapeutic plant resides in its beneficial, bioactive compounds.
 The interaction between these compounds is typically responsible for the plant's favorable effects.
 In Mucuna pruriens, levodopa, or L-dopa, is one of these compounds.[1, 2] This bioactive phytochemical is a precursor to several neurotransmitters, including adrenaline, noradrenaline, and dopamine.

 Mucuna pruriens has significant antioxidant action that works in tandem with L-dopa to promote brain health.
 When L-dopa crosses the blood-brain barrier, it helps to increase brain levels of dopamine, an essential neurotransmitter associated with regulating mood and cognition.
 Research also suggests that antioxidants are helpful for defending against oxidative damage by free radicals.

 How Does Mucuna pruriens Influence Brain Health?

 Does Mucuna pruriens Counteract the Effects of Stress?

 Ayurvedic tradition uses Mucuna pruriens to positively promote mental health and stress response.
 A study involving 120 men who suffered from psychological stress reported that supplementation with Mucuna significantly eased stress.
-Oddly enough, the men also had fertility issues and supplementation appeared to promote sperm quality and count.
 Researchers also concluded that Mucuna pruriens reactivates the antioxidant defense system, an essential biological mechanism necessary for maintaining homeostasis within the body.